hosseinim018/text/README.md

 # It can be used with other frameworks to enhance the formatting of text.
 ```
 # Note on Usage with Telegram Bot libraries
-When using the generated text with Telegram bot libraries, the text must be parsed using HTML parsing mode in order to properly render the formatting tags.
-the below code once part of telethon bot please pay attention to await bot.send_message(event.chat_id, msg, parse_mode="html")
+When using Telegram bot libraries to generate text, it is important to parse the text using HTML parsing mode.
+This is necessary in order to properly render the formatting tags.
+In the code snippet provided, which is part of a telethon bot, please pay attention to the usage of `await bot.send_message(event.chat_id, msg, parse_mode="html")`
 ```python
 @bot.on(events.NewMessage(pattern="/start"))
 async def handler(event):